Daria: That's what's wrong with the world.

 This character has a world-weary disdain for everyone, themselves included.
 They might see themselves as the Only Sane Man, but only in the sense that they're maybe one full notch above everyone else while still falling miles short of where they believe everyone should be.
 They typically suffer from a healthy dose of Intelligence Equals Isolation, and are the type to stand aside at parties and quietly drink beer while making biting quips about the idiocy that surrounds them.
 They also often wear black, though this isn't a prerequisite.

 To the "herd followers" they deprecate, this makes them a mild Jerkass.
 The sympathetic see their antisocial behavior as a sort of personal crusade against idiocy.
 The Alpha Bitch and Jerk Jock are their mortal enemies.
 If they have any positive interaction with the Big Man on Campus, then they are also a Cool Loser, teaching him not to be a self-satisfied twit while he teaches them to be less haughty and smile a little.

 The key element that differentiates the Snark Knight from a normal Deadpan Snarker, a Smug Snake, or a plain old jerkass is that the Snark Knight holds themselves to their own impossibly high standards.
 This means that they will throw barbs at themselves as often as they throw them at others, with the exact same level of vitriol.
 And because of these high standards, you can bet they won't be Easily Impressed.

-Sometimes the Snark Knight ends up as a Sidekick or one third of a Power Trio with the main protagonist, providing the role of the cynical commentator and Meta Guy.
+Sometimes the Snark Knight ends up as a Sidekick or one-third of a Power Trio with the main protagonist, providing the role of the cynical commentator and Meta Guy.
 Expect less personal Angst and more Plucky Comic Relief in these cases.
 An older and more experienced Snark Knight often steps into the Mentor in Sour Armor role.

 Sub-Trope of Deadpan Snarker.
 Contrast Loners Are Freaks.
 Often the opposite of the Stepford Smiler.
 If their sarcasm is revealed to be a similar mask, they're a Stepford Snarker.
 See also Knight in Sour Armor and Cool Loser.